 One such maintenance item required is to keep the coating properly balanced while in the tank.
 The top surface of the tank is exposed to air, allowing volatiles and non-volatiles (water) in the coating to evaporate into the atmosphere.
 These lost components must be replenished regularly, especially in slower tank turnover operations.
 There are three basic additions recommended:

 - Virgin Coating: this is the primary addition you make to your dip tank and should make up the bulk of the additions.
 All the ingredients lost in the dip tank through evaporation are present in the virgin material.
 If you put enough virgin coating back into the dip tank, then the other additions can be minimal.

 - Water: this is the second addition you would make to your dip tank.
 The viscosity of the coating can go up over time.
 The easiest and often best solution is to add water to the specified viscosity optimal to maintain proper application and coating weights.

 - Amines: this is the tertiary addition made to maintain a proper pH and is vital to the coating’s stability.
-Unlike viscosity, the pH slowly goes down with time due to the amine, present in the coating, escaping into the atmosphere.
-This will also cause the Volatile Organic Compound (VOC) level to go down as well, which can lead to application and performance issues.
+Unlike viscosity, the pH slowly decreases with time due to the amine in the coating escaping into the atmosphere.
+This will also cause the Volatile Organic Compound (VOC) level to go down, which can lead to application and performance issues.
 Both considerations make it necessary to replenish lost amines and maintain the pH recommended by your supplier.
 A typical amine addition might be dimethylethanolamine (DMEA), but others may be used based on the formulation of the coating.

 We help our clients maintain their dip tanks through: